modelica/ModelicaSpecification/RationaleMCP/0031/Base-Modelica-requirements.md

 - Hints for inlining, state selection, etc.

 ### Modelica
-Content of that should go into this section:
+Content of that should go into this section, describing lowering of (full) Modelica to Base Modelica:
 - All sorts of restricted classes and rules for how they may be used.
 - Inheritance, modification, and redeclaration.
 - Connectors, including stream connectors.